NEW MOON - Chodesh - Explained!

 these different forms.
 However, considering the 'day' context of these

-'Sabbaths, New Moons and Feasts' verses the land sabbath being a year
+'Sabbaths, New Moons and Feasts' verses it is apparent that the land

 Those who have taught the common New Moon perspective have tended to